Sponsored by The Andersons

 The first goal when using a starter fertilizer is to get the seed out of the ground as quickly and evenly as possible.
 The longer the seed is in the ground and not exposed to the sun, the more likely it will be affected by insect damage, disease, or insufficient energy.
 Lost plants or slow emergence can translate into yield reduction.
 If a corn plant germinates and emerges later than its neighbors by one growth stage, it becomes a weed that is robbing nutrients from the productive crop.

 The final goal is to influence grain fill and dry down.
 By providing essential nutrients through the season, the crop has adequate supplies to maximize grain fill and remain healthy until harvest.
 If a crop does not have sufficient nutrition, it will rob nutrients from the stalk and leaves to fill the ear.
 When this happens, the crop is weaker and more susceptible to lodging.
-When the crop is properly equipped at harvest, it is able to focus its efforts on grain fill and dry down.
+When the crop is properly equipped at harvest, it is able to focus its efforts on grain fill and dry down, leading to greater yield at harvest, Figure 2.

 In conclusion, starter fertilizer has proven to provide three main benefits – early emergence, quicker pollination, and faster dry down at harvest.
 If these three main objectives are achieved, higher yields will likely be observed.